 - Murphy F, et al. Treatment for burn blisters: Debride or leave intact?
 Emergency Nurse.
 2014;22:24.

-- Leon-Villapalos J, et al. Principles of burn reconstruction: Overview of surgical procedures. www.uptodate.com/home.
-Accessed June 9, 2015.
+- Leon-Villapalos J, et al. Overview of surgical procedures used in the management of burn injuries. https://www.uptodate.com/contents/search.
+Accessed June 5, 2018.